 One faculty member pointed out that supply and demand data for Flight Attendants (SOC code 53-2031) was not included in the supply and demand analysis.
 Because this occupation had less than 50 annual job openings in Orange County, it did not meet the threshold to be included, as defined in the methodology in Appendix A. Another faculty member said that the demand for Fashion Designers (SOC code 27-1022) seemed low.
 There is a small demand for both these occupations in Orange County, but demand for these occupations is much larger in Los Angeles County.
-While this report focuses on Orange
+While this report focuses on Orange County, colleges should keep in mind that students live and work in surrounding counties where there may be greater demand for certain occupations.

-&lt;sup>2 In this report, entry-level wage is defined as the 25th percentile hourly wage, which means that 25% of all workers in the field earn equal to or below this amount.
+3 In this report, entry-level wage is defined as the 25th percentile hourly wage, which means that 25% of all workers in the field earn equal to or below this amount.
 Generally, workers with less experience earn lower wages.